Louis Kahan: Biography

 Louis Kahan was born in Vienna on 25 May 1905 and initially trained as a tailor with his father.
 However, he was particularly drawn to art and as a young man sketched his father's clients, who included famous actors and musicians of the day.
 In 1925 he travelled from Vienna to Paris where he worked with renowned couturier Paul Poiret, first as a tailor and then designer.
-Through Poiret he met many artists, including Matisse, Dufy and Vlaminck.
-He designed costumes for Josephine Baker, Collette and the Follies Bergeres.
+Through Poiret he met many artists, including Henri Matisse, Raoul Dufy and Maurice de Vlaminck.
+He designed costumes for Josephine Baker, Colette and the Folies Bergère.
 He immersed himself in the bohemian life of the city and began life drawing in Montparnasse.
 At this time he also produced freelance illustrations for newspapers and magazines.

 He enlisted in the French Foreign Legion in 1939 and was sent to Algeria, North Africa as a war artist, although he had never received any formal art training.
 He had an exhibition at Oran in 1942.
 He was a voluntary artist for the Red Cross between 1943 and 1945.
 During this time, photography of soldiers was not permitted.
 Louis made over 2,000 drawings of wounded soldiers being cared for in the hospital at Oran and these were v-mailed (an early form of microfilm) to the families of soldiers.
 When he found that the originals were being destroyed after transmission Kahan began to save them and over 300 were later given by him to the Red Cross Museum in Washington, USA.

 He returned to Paris after the war, and was employed by Le Figaro to sketch the court scenes of the war trials.